-The extensive research and rewarding nuggets of history discovered in the hunt to find our ancestral home in Ireland.
+The extensive research and rewarding nuggets of history we discovered in the hunt to find our ancestral home in Ireland.

 We have had the fantastic experience of visiting the home townlands of many of our Irish American immigrants.
 We have “chased” Kate’s ancestors back to Enniskerry in Co.
 Wicklow, Ballydurn Townland in Co.
 Waterford, and Templemore in Co.
 Tipperary.